Bannerman High School: History

 However the Education sub-committee of Lanarkshire county council eventually decided to name it after the retiring county architect Charles Bannerman.
 The school became under the control of Glasgow City Council when Baillieston was incorporated into the city's boundaries in 1975.

+In November 2022, a 33-year-old physics teacher resigned after pupils discovered her OnlyFans account.
+In June 2025, she was struck off by the General Teaching Council for Scotland, who found it proven that the teacher's profile was in part visible to the public and that she had defended her OnlyFans use in media interviews.